affanaslam24/doctorAppointment/README.md

 - npm run dev

 If you face any error while running, either delete your package-lock.json or node_modulus and rerun the 'npm i'.
-Also, rememebr to add your '.env' in backend, its removed.